aratakileo/suggestions-api/README.md

 ```

 ### How to dynamically inject suggestions?
-The `Injector` interface is located in the directory `io.github.aratakileo.suggestionsapi.suggestion`.
+The `Injector` interface is located in the directory `io.github.aratakileo.suggestionsapi.injector`.

 There are two types of injectors: simple and asynchronous.
 To initialize them, the library also provides functions.
 The first argument of which will be a regex pattern.